Ultimate Guide to Skincare for Rosacea: Reduce Symptoms

 Even though effective treatments exist to address rosacea-related redness and flushing, the key to preventing its return is using sunscreens to shield your skin from sun rays.

 A suitable sunscreen for skin with Rosacea should be oil-free, hypoallergenic, and contain soothing ingredients without harmful chemicals and fragrances.
-Your sunscreen should provide broad-spectrum UVA/UVB protection and be at least SPF 30 with antioxidants to combat free radicals which could damage the skin.
+Your sunscreen should provide broad-spectrum UVA/UVB protection and be at least SPF 30 with antioxidants to combat free radicals that could damage the skin.

-Zinc oxide is an anti-inflammatory, which helps relieve skin irritation that could otherwise lead to flare-ups.
+a woman with clear and healthy skin wearing sunglasses and a hatZinc oxide is an anti-inflammatory, which helps relieve skin irritation that could otherwise lead to flare-ups.
 Furthermore, zinc oxide helps normalize visible blood vessels and decrease redness in your skin.

 Sunscreen must be worn regularly and applied liberally to maximize its effectiveness.
 It would help if you aimed to cover every part of your face and body that may come into contact with sunlight – from ears and necks, through scalps and feet; even on cloudy days, its rays can penetrate deep enough into these areas to cause problems.